SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_image_windowing.md

 <br>
 <h2 id="image_windowing"> Image Windowing </h2>

-The <i>Image Windowing</i> tool is used to adjust image brightness and contrast using a techniqued called <i>Windowing</i>, also known as grey-level mapping, contrast stretching, histogram modification or contrast enhancement.
+The <i>Image Windowing</i> tool is used to adjust image brightness and contrast using a technique called <i>Windowing</i>, also known as gray-level mapping, contrast stretching, histogram modification or contrast enhancement.
 <i>Windowing</i> manipulates the image greyscale component using image values to change the appearance of the
 image to highlight particular structures.
 The image brightness is adjusted by changing the <i>window center</i>.
 The image contrast is adjusted by changing the <i>window width</i>.